-If the Commission decides to adoptadopts an intrusive inspection requirement for CIP-only poles, the CIP Coalition submits that the inspection cycles in GO 165 for electric facilities are excessive for CIP facilities given the difference in fire risks.
+If the Commission adopts an intrusive inspection requirement for CIPonly poles, the CIP Coalition submits that the inspection cycles in GO 165 for electric facilities are excessive for CIP facilities given the difference in fire risks.

 The issue before us is the whether to adopt CPSD's proposal to require intrusive inspections of CIP-only poles.
 In deciding this issue, our main concern is the prevention of wildfires caused by poorly maintained CIP-only poles in close proximity to power lines.
 Any adopted inspection requirement should achieve our goal of fire prevention in a cost-effective manner.